madaster/madaster.github.io/faq.md

 ---

 ## What information is shown here?
-When you log on to the platform, you will automatically go to the home screen.
-After registering as a user, you will be presented with an empty portfolio that you can set up.
-All portfolios and buildings that have been added to the account, either by you or another user, are displayed here.
-See the Portfolios section for more information.
-From this overview, you can go to one of the buildings you added or you can open a portfolio, choose a building from that portfolio by clicking on it, or add a building if you have the proper authorization.

-## How can I return to the home page when I am on another page?
-You can always return to the home page by clicking the Madaster logo in the upper left corner of the page you are on.

-## How do I navigate easily and quickly through the platform?
+When you log in to the platform, you start on the home screen by default.
+This is where the main screen shows the most recent items you have worked on, or viewed.
+On the left you will see a foldable 'navigation drawer', which contains favourites, an overview of folders and buildings you have access to, and platform functionalities.
+When you log in for the first time, you first need to create one or more folder types, which you can use to organize your account.
+To do so, click on the name of your account in the navigation drawer.

+### WHAT CAN I DO WITH THE BLUE MENU BAR?
+The blue menu bar shows the number of functionalities:
+- **Favourites** : a "star"; this allows you to create a "favourite" anytime, anywhere.
+These are shown at the top of the 'navigation drawer';
+- **Notifications** : a "bell"; messages and notifications are shown here;
+- **Information** : an "i-tje"; description of available functions on that page;
+- **Settings** : "three dots"; that give access to your profile, system settings and a logout option.

+### HOW DO I NAVIGATE EASILY AND QUICKLY THROUGH THE PLATFORM?
-Every page shows you the so-called crumble-path.
-You can always return to a page you have visited before by using this breadcrumb-navigation.
-The example down here shows that the building ‘Empire 2’ is opened.
-From this building, you can return to the portfolio by clicking on the portfolio-name ‘Erik zijn portfolio’, or you can return to the portfolio-page or home-page.
-From every page, you can go back one or more steps by clicking on one of the items in the breadcrumb-navigation
+On every page in the platform, you will find the so called ""crumb path"" at the top.
+With this pad you can always go back to a page you have been to before.
+From every page you can take one or more steps back by clicking on one of the items in this breadcrumb trail.
+You can always go back to the home page by clicking on the first item ""Home"" in the breadcrumb trail.
+On every page there is the possibility to create a 'favourite'.
+These 'favourites' are shown at the top of the 'navigation drawer'.

-Home  >  Portfolio's  >  Erik zijn portfolio  >  Empire 2
+### HOW DO I NAVIGATE EASILY AND QUICKLY THROUGH MY FOLDERS AND BUILDINGS?
+In the 'navigation drawer' on the left side of the screen, all the accounts, folders and buildings you have access to will be visible.
+By means of the arrows you can unfold or collapse the folder structure.